-- The Mayor is responsible for establishing objectives and policies for emergency management and providing general guidance for disaster response and recovery operations, all in compliance with the NIMS.
+- The County Judge/Mayor is responsible for establishing objectives and policies for emergency management and providing general guidance for disaster response and recovery operations, all in compliance with the NIMS.
 During disasters, he/she may carry out those responsibilities from the EOC. - 2.
-The City Administrator will provide overall direction of the response activities of all our departments.
-During major emergencies and disaster, he/she will normally carry out those responsibilities from the EOC. - The EMC will manage the EOC. - 4.
+The City Manager/EMC will provide overall direction of the response activities.
+During major emergencies and disaster, he/she will normally carry out those responsibilities from the EOC. - 3.
+The EMC will manage the EOC. - 4.
 The Incident Commander, assisted by a staff sufficient for the tasks to be performed, will manage the emergency response at an incident site. - 5.
 During emergency operations, department heads retain administrative and policy control over their employees and equipment.
 However, personnel and equipment will carry out mission assignments directed by the incident commander.
-Each department and agency is responsible for having its own operating procedures to be followed during response operations, but interagency procedures, such a common communications protocol, may be adopted to facilitate coordinated effort. - 6.
-If our own resources are insufficient or inappropriate to deal with an emergency situation, we may request assistance from other jurisdictions, organized volunteer groups, or the State.
+Each department and agency is responsible for having its own operating procedures to be followed during response operations, but interagency procedures, such a common communications protocol, may be adopted to facilitate coordinated effort.

+If Travis County resources are insufficient or inappropriate to deal with an emergency situation, Travis County may request assistance from other jurisdictions, organized volunteer groups, or the State.
 The process for requesting State or federal assistance is covered in section V.F of this plan; see also the Request for Assistance form in Annex M, Appendix 3.
-External agencies are expected to conform to the general guidance and directed provided by our senior decision-makers.